APACTestDrive/CloudNative_AppDev/102-CICDlab.md

   - **Username**: Your Cloud username
   - **Password**: Your Cloud user password

 - Click **Test Connection**

   ![](images/68.png)

-- This will return successfully only if all the parameters are entered correctly.
+- This will return successfully only if all the parameters are entered correctly

   ![](images/69.png)